-In the event of an emergency or crisis that requires CRT assistance, CRT will be deployed via the Public Safety Communications Center.
-CRT can assist with a wide range of situations, from stressors related to academics to mental and behavioral health crises, and is able to provide services to students, faculty, and staff on all Cornell owned property.
-CRT will provide in-person assessment and support at the time of a crisis and connect individuals with appropriate community-based resources.
-CRT will also provide advocacy support to Cornell community members, such as being present when an individual gives a police statement or meeting with an individual following a stressful experience.
+When a situation occurs that requires a CRT response, CRT will be deployed via the Public Safety Communications Center.
+CRT can assist with a wide range of situations, from stressors related to academics to mental and behavioral health crises and is able to provide services to any individual on Cornell owned property including students, employees, and those unaffiliated with the university.
+CRT will provide in-person assessment and support at the time of a crisis and connect individuals with appropriate community or campus-based resources.
+CRT will also provide advocacy support to Cornell community members, for example, providing a supportive presence when a crime victim meets with Cornell police to provide a statement.

 CRT routinely intersects with a number of pre-existing, well-established crisis response agencies on Cornell University's campus.
-These agencies include the Cornell University Police Department (CUPD), Environment Health and Safety (EHS), and Cornell University Emergency Medical Services (CUEMS).
+These agencies include the Cornell University Police Department (CUPD), Environment Health and Safety (EHS), Public Safety Ambassadors (PSA), and Cornell University Emergency Medical Services (CUEMS).
 CRT has also built relationships with campus partners including but not limited to Student and Campus Life, Housing and Residential Life, and Counseling & Psychological Services (CAPS).
+The Office of the Dean of Students and its units, including Student Support and Advocacy Services, work closely with the Community Response Team as an alternative way to support the safety and well-being of Cornell students.
+The Community Response Team also works closely with the Faculty Staff Assistance Program (FSAP) to provide crisis support to employees.

-CRT will be engaging in community outreach across the Cornell community to increase awareness of our presence and availability on campus, build connections, and discuss the resources CRT can provide.
-CRT will also be present during community events to provide support and crisis services as needed.
+CRT will be engaging in community outreach with such programs as Josie's Journey Comfort Dogs, across the Cornell community to increase awareness of our presence and availability on campus, build connections, and discuss the services CRT provides.
+CRT will also be present during high intensity community events to provide support and crisis services as needed.

-The Community Response Team is located in Appel Commons, Room 103 and can be contacted by stopping into the office, calling the office phone at 607-253-2100, or emailing Director Angaleen Trentanelli at alt92@cornell.edu.
-In the event of a crisis or emergency that needs immediate assistance, individuals are encouraged to call 911 or the Public Safety Communications Center at 607-255-1111.
+The Community Response Team is located in Appel Commons, Room 103; community members can connect with the team during business hours by visiting the office space, calling the CRT main line at 607-253-2100 for emailing team at commresponseteam@cornell.edu.
+In the event of a crisis or emergency that requires an immediate response, individuals must call 911 or the Public Safety Communications Center at 607-255-1111.